CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Tuntin's sole temple is a modest shrine constructed using stones collected from nearby ruins.
 It is dedicated to Tymora, the goddess of luck and good fortune.

-The shrine is overseen by a scholarly acolyte named Sister Garaele, a fervent young elf who despairs of ever eradicating the Lavender Lancers from Tuntin.
+The shrine is overseen by a scholarly acolyte named Sister Garaele, a fervent young dhampir who despairs of ever eradicating the Lavender Lancers from Tuntin.
 Sister Garaele is a member of the Harpers, a widely distributed network of adventurers and spies committed to promoting equality and covertly opposing the abuse of power.
 The Harpers gather information throughout the land with the goal of thwarting tyrants and any faction, government, or group that amasses excessive power.
 They come to the aid of the weak, the poor, and the oppressed, always advocating for their well-being.
 Sister Garaele regularly reports on local events to her superiors.

 **Quest: The Banshee's Bargain.** Sister Garaele was recently assigned a sensitive mission by her superiors.
 Her task was to persuade a banshee known as Agatha to respond to a question concerning a spellbook.
 Sister Garaele visited Agatha in her lair, but the banshee refused to appear for her.
 To facilitate communication, Garaele seeks an intermediary who will offer Agatha a suitable gift—a jeweled silver comb—and persuade the banshee to divulge information about the location of a spellbook that once belonged to a legendary mage named Bowgentle.
 Sister Garaele believes that a character capable of flattering Agatha's vanity might be able to secure the answer through this trade.
 She extends the quest to the characters and offers them three potions of healing as compensation for their efforts.
 If the party decides to undertake this quest, refer to the "Conyberry and Agatha's Lair" section for more details.